January 10, 2023

 8 Imperatives for Your Platform Modernization Project to Succeed

 The process for enterprises to modernize application platforms is a gradual process, usually taking at least a year to fully complete and sometimes up to two years.
-Considering the length of this timeline—and given the impact on the business should the project fail—it’s a must to develop a detailed plan that covers all the key considerations.
+Considering the length of this timeline—and given the impact on the business should the project fail or never even begin—it’s a must to develop a detailed plan that covers all the key considerations.

 You may not have all the answers up front, but if you at least know all the questions to ask, you can guide the project to eventually make sure you find all the answers you need.
 To help you consider all the major aspects, here’s a rundown of the 8 top imperatives for your application platform modernization project to succeed: